The personal journey behind Best Singing Bowls ~ Ryan Sarnataro

 It was rare I’d come across a really nice singing bowl in a shop but up till a couple of years ago the bowls were always either old ones or obviously newly minted ones.
 In the last few years I’ve seen prices rise, old singing bowls vanish and better made (but mediocre sounding) “antique finished” new singing bowls being sold as the real thing.

+Then at one show I saw this really thick very old bowl.
+The person who sold it to me said it came from a box she’d gotten 20 years ago (that is the 1980s) and had never cracked open for some reason.
+Nice synchronicity, I paid the price and took it home.
+That bowl really spoke to me.
 It dawned on me that a window was closing and if I were ever to put together the set of my dreams I’d better go back to the Himalayas with finding the best singing bowls as my primary purpose.

 Properly fortified with knowledge and experience, helped along by the various contacts I’d made over the years in the US and Nepal I headed off to the Himalayas.
 In Nepal I got an opportunity to see the scene from the ground level.
 The singing bowl situation on the street in Nepal reflected what I’d seen in the US.